arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ### Project Overview

-IN PROGRESS

-Now that the pre-requisites are ready and you were able to understand how to set up Modbus TCP configuration for Opta™ using PLC IDE, an example project will be used to briefly test Modbus TCP communication between two Opta™ devices.
+Now that the pre-requisites are ready and understood tools for Modbus TCP configuration for Opta™ using PLC IDE, an example project will be used to briefly test Modbus TCP communication between two Opta™ devices.

 The example project will make a slight change to default example code using counter (`cnt`) variable and transmit the counter data to achieve a live handshake verification operation.
-The `cnt` will be used on the Modbus TCP Master (Client) Opta™ to define status LED and relay activation thresholds.
+The Modbus TCP Master (Client) Opta™ will trigger status LED and relay activation based on the counter information requested to the Modbus TCP Slave (Server) Opta™.
+With the dedicated role sections, you will be able to understand and how to set Modbus TCP role to each Opta™ device.

-***EXAMPLE/PROJECT SECTION IS INTENDED TO SHOWCASE A SIMPLE METHOD TO VERIFY THE MODBUS TCP IS CORRECTLY IMPLEMENTED BETWEEN 2 OPTAS USING PLC IDE.
-(TENTATIVE)***
-- Use `cnt` variable to pass this active variable over Modbus TCP triggered by a simple Modbus Function request.
-(CURRENT EXAMPLE IDEA)
-- STATUS LEDs for visual indication of counter range

-#### Modbus TCP Server (Slave)
+#### Modbus TCP Server (Slave) Opta™

-WILL EXPLAIN HOW TO SET AND USE MODBUS TCP SLAVE (SERVER) OPTION FOR OPTA
+To set the Opta™ as a Modbus TCP Server (Slave), you will need to go to `Ethernet` tab under `Resources` panel in PLC IDE.
+Since the `Modbus TCP Slave` mode is always enabled, you don't have to change any setting at the current window.
+It still requires properties that will allow the Opta™ to correctly operate Modbus TCP, thus you will need the subsequent configuration.

 The Modbus TCP Server (Slave) Opta™ will use the following Ethernet properties.